 Canadian International School Singapore

-Established in 1991, CIS is an all-through IB school in west Singapore with a strong Mandarin-English and French-English bilingual programme and a second Primary campus on the east coast.
+Established in 1991, CIS is an all-through IB school in west Singapore with a strong Mandarin-English and French-English bilingual programme and outdoor discovery centre for kindergarten.

 - Canadian International School Singapore